LagoVista/docs/Scripting/WorkingWithAttributes.md

     Attributes.temperature.value = value;
 };
 ```
-It's important to realize that each [Attribute](../Workflows/Attributes.md) has a [specific data type](../Messaging/TypeSystem/Index.md) assigned to it.
+It is important to realize that each [Attribute](../Workflows/Attributes.md) has a specific [Data Type](../Messaging/TypeSystem/Index.md) assigned to it.
 When
 you assign a new value, the type should match.
-If the type should match if it doesn't an attempt will be made to convert
+If the type does not match, an attempt will be made to convert
 the assigned value to the correct type.
-This will cause an error and the entire device transition will fail
+This will cause an error and the entire device transition will fail.

 ##### Getting an Attribute